South Dakota Shakespeare Festival 2021 Season Board of Directors

 KYNT, News Director

 Alexis Mabel Oskolkoff is an enrolled member of the Sicangu Lakota (Rosebud Sioux) from her mother’s side and Unangan (Alaskan Aleut) from her father’s side.
 She received her A.A. in Business Management at Sinte Gleska University with an emphasis in Cultural Resource Management.
 There she was vice President of Student Council and Ms. Founders Day Runner-up.
 She received a dual B.A. degree in Anthropology and Native Studies at The University of South Dakota with minor in Archaeology & Earth Science.
 She was a member of the Student Government and an active member of many campus clubs and organizations.
 Oskolkoff has worked in cultural reparation and language revitalization for area tribes.
 She has a strong passion for and does work in HIV/AIDS awareness in tribal communities.
-She is currently a stay-at-home mom of two wonderful boys and enjoys beading, sewing and painting in her free time.
+She is currently a stay-at-home mom of three wonderful boys and enjoys beading, sewing, and painting in her free time.

 University of South Dakota Theatre Department